donmccurdy/blog/_drafts/hi-how-can-i-help.md

 subtitle: What happens to developers who want to join non-profits.
 ---

-For me, the road to full-time software development began with web design (`<frame/>` and `<table/>` *all the things!*) and building robots with the LEGO Mindstorms RIS 1.0.
-Eventually, I found myself considering tech as a long-term possibility after a few excellent introductory courses at WUSTL, being exposed to more realistic applications, and realizing how many areas of work there are to which software is now relevant.
+For me, the road to full-time software development begpran with web design (`<frame/>` and `<table/>` *all the things!*) and building robots with the LEGO Mindstorms RIS 1.0.
+Eventually, I found myself considering tech as a long-term possibility after a few excellent introductory courses at WUSTL, being exposed to more realistic applications, and realizing how many fields there are to which software is relevant.

-I am thankful for this range of possible applications, but the ability to choose where I spend my time (somehow without needing to worry too much about income) comes with a certain responsibility to do things that matter.
-This is an exciting and humbling problem to have, but finding compelling and important problems to solve has been much harder than simply finding a way to earn a living.
+I'm thankful for the freedom to make those choices, and lucky that developers are usually paid well.
+The upside to optionality is the ability to choose projects that matter, which is an exciting and humbling problem to have.

-You will of course have your own idea of what "meaningful" is, and I hope we think about this as we're starting our careers, but for me developing countries — along with OECD trends and policies, as far as they affect the rest of the world — are critically important.
-There are no quick returns here: impact is difficult to measure, policies change slowly, and even successful ideas may take years to look like anything.
+The tech industry is not known for being mindful of this, and (with some key exemptions for [taco-delivering drones](http://tacocopter.com/)) really should do better.
+You will, I hope, have your own idea of what problems matter most.
+For me, developing nations — and how the policies of OECD nations affect them — are critically important. ~~There are no quick returns here: impact is difficult to measure, policies change slowly, and even successful ideas may take years to look like anything.~~

 Most of my comments are directed at the non-profit sector, because that is where I've spent the most time looking for opportunities to get involved.
 To be clear, non-profits certainly do not have exclusive rights to achieving valuable results.
 There are companies that inherently create obvious value for society, and others that run very effective [CSR](#) programs at their own expense.